-The DfE Child Sexual Exploitation guidance document (February 2017) describes CSE as something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
+The DfE Child Sexual Exploitation guidance document (February 2017) describes CSE as

+"...a form of child sexual abuse.
+It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
 Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology."
 The guidance continues: "The first response to children, and support for them to access help, must be the best it can be from social workers, police, health practitioners and others who work with children and their families."